JinxuanHu/cmpe283-assignment4/README.md

 4.What changed between the two runs (ept vs no-ept)?

 A: The count of exits in NO-EPT Mode is larger than EPT Mode.
+Shadow paging cause more exits than nested paging.